 - Inventory days: (Inventory value / Daily purchases)

-- Spoilage percentage: How much do you throw away?
+- Spoilage percentage: How much gets thrown away?

 - Stockout incidents: How often do you run out?

-A system like KitchenNmbrs can help track these figures automatically and spot trends, without you having to count and calculate manually.
+Systems like KitchenNmbrs can track these figures automatically and spot trends, eliminating manual counting and calculations.

 How to reduce tied-up working capital? (step by step)